jonsamp/codecademy-curriculum/typescript/project-1/content.md

    </details>

-8. Now that the code has proper typings, lets add a feature to make sure the restaurant is currently open based on the current time's hour.
+8. Now that the code has proper typings, let's add a feature to make sure the restaurant is currently open based on the current time's hour.

    At the top of index.ts, write a variable named `hour` with a value of `new Date().getHours()`.
 Then annotate this variable with the correct type.